Respiratory Syncytial Virus (RSV)

 - Seeing your doctor if your symptoms are getting worse.
 Let them know you have respiratory symptoms.

-Care for eligible people who have RSV may be available through [email protected]
+Care for eligible people who have RSV may be available through COVID@homeplus.

 How to prevent the spread of RSV

-Maintaining the COVID safe behaviours we've learned since 2020 will help stop the spread of other respiratory illnesses including RSV and the flu.
+Maintaining the simple behaviours we've learned since 2020 will help stop the spread of respiratory illnesses including RSV, COVID-19 and the flu.

-Stay home - the best way to stop viruses from spreading is to stay at home.
+- Stay home - the best way to stop viruses from spreading is to stay at home when you are sick.
 This means not going to childcare or day-care, school, work, or social and sporting events until symptoms have resolved.

-Hand hygiene - use soap and warm water or alcohol-based hand rub to prevent the spread of this virus.
+- Wash your hands - use soap and warm water or alcohol-based hand sanitiser to prevent the spread of this virus.
 Clean hands regularly, particularly before eating, after touching surfaces or objects that may be contaminated and after coughing, sneezing or handling tissues.

 More information about RSV is available on the Royal Children's Hospital, Melbourne website